Optimal learning of quantum channels in diamond distance: Introduction

 Two structural features of our scheme are worth highlighting.
-First, the tomography protocol is entirely non-adaptive: all uses of the unknown channel occur in a single parallel block, and all subsequent processing consists of coherent (i.e., parallel) operations on the resulting Choi states.
-In particular, we prove that adaptivity offers no asymptotic advantage for quantum process tomography in diamond distance---mirroring analogous results for state tomography~\cite{chen2023doesadaptivityhelpquantum}---thereby addressing an open question posed in Ref.~\cite{Oufkir_2023}.
-Second, some coherence across channel uses is provably necessary: Ref.~\cite{Oufkir_2023} showed that any non-adaptive scheme with incoherent measurements on each use requires asymptotically more channel invocations to reach a given diamond-distance accuracy.
-In our protocol, such coherence is needed only up to the purification stage; once purifications of the Choi state are available, we can apply any sample-optimal pure-state tomography algorithm acting independently on each copy~\cite{GutaKahnKuengTropp2020}.
-In this way, we show that optimal quantum process tomography in diamond distance can be reduced to optimal pure-state tomography, in close analogy with the reduction from mixed- to pure-state tomography established in Ref.~\cite{pelecanos2025mixedstatetomographyreduces}.
+First, the protocol is entirely non-adaptive at the level of channel uses: all invocations of the unknown channel occur in a single parallel block, and all subsequent operations act only on the resulting Choi-state copies.
+In particular, this also shows that adaptivity offers no asymptotic advantage for achieving the dimension-optimal scaling at fixed constant diamond-distance accuracy.
+Second, coherence across Choi-state copies remains provably useful in this non-adaptive setting.
+Indeed, Ref.~\cite{Oufkir_2023} showed that any non-adaptive scheme restricted to incoherent measurements on individual channel outputs requires asymptotically more channel invocations to reach a given diamond-distance accuracy.
+In our protocol, this coherence is confined to the purification stage.
+Once purifications of the Choi state are available, the remaining tomography step can be carried out using any sample-optimal pure-state tomography procedure, including single-copy schemes~\cite{GutaKahnKuengTropp2020}.

+We next briefly explain the converse direction.
+The lower bounds stated in Theorem~\ref{th:th1Main} are proved by two different reductions.
+The dimension-dependent lower bound $\Omega(d_{\mathrm{in}}d_{\mathrm{out}}k)$ follows from a packing argument: we construct many Kraus-rank-$k$ channels separated in diamond distance and reduce tomography to identifying which channel was given, following ideas used previously for unitary channels~\cite{HaahKothariODonnellTang2023,Bavaresco_2022}.
+The $\Omega(1/\varepsilon^{2})$ lower bound for channels with non-minimal Kraus rank follows from embedding the task of estimating the biases of multiple classical coins into channel tomography, so that the standard $\varepsilon^{-2}$ lower bound for coin-bias estimation carries over.